Effex-D/blog/_posts/2024-06-03-bookstack-and-almanac.md

 But it leans into an earlier post, where i have the "almanac."
 A collection of my thoughts, my experiences, my knowledge, on whatever subject I choose to share, that can be browsed at will by anyone who feels the particular need.

 Anyway, I'm going to do some thinking of this, figuring out a way to plan the system so that it scales to my needs.
+Which I know I could have done with this blog with tagging in the meta data but it always seemed like an aside.
+It's something to do later, instead of Bookstack which requires the structure up front.
+So I'm going to try a migration.
+Probably.

 And if I don't post again...
 I guess you know why.